Last checked: 5 June 2026

 - Start ticket research through FIFA official ticketing.

-- Use the Ticket Hub before comparing resale or hospitality.
+- Use the Ticket Safety Guide before comparing resale or hospitality.

-- Use Time Zone guidance before planning European viewing.
+- Use World Cup kickoff time guidance before planning European viewing.

 - Keep hotels and flights flexible until tickets and arrival plans are firm.